 21 June–12 July: International Festival of Music and Dance, Granada

 This Spanish festival is a celebration of flamenco and classical music that traces its origins back to the 1880s.
 It combines the vibrant energy of Spanish guitars, castanets, and flamenco dancers.
 It has also become widely known for the impressive performance venues and for the presence of the most outstanding performers of the day.
 Each year, outstanding young artists, musicians, and dancers include in their projects top professionals who are prepared to back interesting new projects.

 6–14 July: Running of the Bulls (Fiesta de San Fermín), Pamplona

 This is probably Spain’s most Running of the Bulls and is a magnet for thrill-seekers and spectators alike.
 Hundreds of thousands of Spanish and international visitors don white shirts and red bandannas for some serious partying.
 The bravest line up to engage in a mad dash ahead of rampaging bulls careering through narrow cobbled streets.
 Luckily the runners have a newspaper to protect themselves with.
-By night the squares are strung with fairy lights for drinking, eating, and dancing, accompanied by fireworks and brass bands.
+By night, the squares glow underneath fairy lights for drinking, eating, live music, and dancing.

 25 July: Feast of St. James, Santiago de Compostela

-A public holiday in the Basque Country and Galicia, this religious event commemorates the life and work of Saint James, the town’s patron saint who is reputed to be buried in the local cathedral.
-Theater productions, street shows, concerts and dance events are held, together with religious services, during the Fiesta de Santiago Apóstol en Santiago de Compostela.
-Those walking the Camino de Santiago can time their pilgrimage to end at this event.
+A public holiday in the Basque Country and Galicia, this religious event commemorates the life and work of Saint James, the town’s patron saint who lies in the local cathedral.
+Theater productions, street shows, concerts, and dance events occur, together with religious services, during the Fiesta de Santiago Apóstol en Santiago de Compostela.
+Those walking the Camino de Santiago can also time their pilgrimage to end at this event.

 29 July: Near Death Festival, Neves